Stephen Self, organ

 Self is active as a solo and collaborative pianist throughout the Twin Cities.
 In the past he has presented piano recitals featuring music of Minnesota composers.
 He collaborates often with musicians from Bethel and other universities and orchestras in chamber recitals.

 He is also Minister of Music at Grace University Lutheran Church in Minneapolis.
 In that capacity he presents full recitals, and he has presented in the past noontime Advent and Lenten recitals.
 His church responsibilities have included performance at various community and synod-wide activities.

 Self is an active member of the American Guild of Organists.
 He is a Fellow of the Guild, the highest certification level offered, and in 2000, he received the S. Lewis Elmer prize for the highest score of all major certification recipients of that year.
 He is active in the Twin Cities chapter of the Guild as former chair of the Education Committee and performer on chapter programs.
 He has also served on the panel of judges of the chapter’s Young Artist competition.
 Currently he serves as the coordinator for certification exams for the local chapter.

 Self is a published musicologist, specializing in music of the Medieval and Renaissance periods.
 He has presented papers at national meetings of the Society for Music Theory and the American Musicological Society, and has been published in Music and Letters, one of the leading musicological journals of the United Kingdom.
 His recent research has focused on Italian secular music of the late fifteenth century.
-This past summer he coordinated a project that resulted in the transcription of an important source of Italian vernacular music from the 1490s.
+During the summer of 2012 he coordinated a project that resulted in the transcription of an important source of Italian vernacular music from the 1490s.